akiarie/blog/_posts/2022-05-12-darwin-image.md

 1. The 0.001% (or less) which distinguishes Adam from HaH is the _imago Dei_.

-2. The _imago Dei_ is something which is superadded to Adam, such as a distinction or blessing bestowed upon him, but not something integral or essential to his nature.
+2. The _imago Dei_ is something which is superadded to Adam, such as a distinction or blessing bestowed upon him, but not something genetic or essential to his biologocial nature.

 Both of these clearly undermine the biblical doctrine of the image of God.
 In the first way, the image is reduced to an infintesimal distinction bewteen Adam and HaH's genomes, a single nucleotide of no inherent importance.
+The first approach is impossible because a single gene cannot be the reason why God would say that he made Man "after his likeness".

 In the second way the image of God is no longer what Adam _is_, but something laid on him, like a garment.
-The first approach is impossible because a single gene cannot be the reason why God would say that he made man "after his likeness".
-The second approach is likewise futile because it externalizes and decentralizes the very thing which the Scripture internalizes and centralizes.
+This is likewise futile because it externalizes and decentralizes the very thing which the Scripture internalizes and centralizes.
 Man is not said to be made and then given divine likeness.
 He is said to be made in the image.
+Moreover, the Scripture plainly teaches in Gen.&nbsp;5:1–3 that Adam transmited the divine image to his descendants, which is borne out again in 9:6, and in the geneology in Luke 3:23–38.

+This second view introduces a terrible dualism between Adam's biological nature and his spiritual essence.
+It requires that the breath of life, Adam's spiritual nature, be a thing completely separate from his body.
+It ruptures the organic bond between Man's body and spirit, in which his spirit animates his body, because the body was living in virtually the same form for countless millennia.

 ## Conclusion.